txt/plm18/doc/syllabus.md

 such as Java or C/C++ or Python.
 Hence,he prerequisite for this class is 510, Software Engineering.
-Significant software industry experience may be substituted, at the instructorâ€™s discretion.
+Significant software industry experience may be substituted, at the instructor€™s discretion.
 Students in this class will work in Python, but no background knowledge of that language will be assumed.